Gerry Esplana

 Gerald "Gerry" Esplana is a former Filipino basketball player, politician and coach.
 He was nicknamed "Mr. Cool" and "The Plan" while playing professionally.

+Playing career

 He played for Presto Tivoli (when he won PBA Rookie of the Year), Sta.
 Lucia Realtors, and Shell Turbo Chargers (when he won two championships and a Finals MVP trophy).

+Coaching career

 He formerly coached the EAC Generals in the NCAA and the Valenzuela Classics in the MPBL.
 He also assisted Boy Sablan on the UST Growling Tigers.

+Others

 He served as former councilor in Valenzuela from 2004 to 2013.
+On November 22, 2023, he was appointed as the commissioner of the Pilipinas Super League.